js-girls/workshop/STEPS.md

 </ul>
 ```

-Actually, we could consider the entire page as the output, but for now let’s focus on the task list.
+We could actually consider the entire page as the output, but for now let’s focus on the task list.

 Our logic is doing just one thing: rendering a list of items.
-Let’s create a `function` for this: later we will be adding and removing items to our list (we will modify our data), so having a dedicated piece of code that takes care of updating our output will come in handy.
+Let’s create a `function` for this; later we will be adding and removing items to our list (we will modify our data), so having a dedicated piece of code that takes care of updating our output will come in handy.

 *2.4 — the `updateList()` function*
 ```html